chrisjberry/datafluencyCB/docs/index.md

 # Overview {-}

-This workbook contains worksheets for the eight PSYC761 sessions given by **Chris Berry**.
+This workbook contains worksheets for the eight PSYC761 sessions on Data Analysis.

 These worksheets should be used in conjunction with the slides for each session.